-Approximately 600 people per year are jailed for tax evasion.
-On average, these folks are 52 years old, white (52%), male (69%), US Citizens (93%), with little or no prior criminal history living in Illinois, California, or New York, and serve an average jail time sentence for tax-evasion of 17 months.
+Approximately 400 people per year are jailed for tax evasion.
+On average, these folks are 52 years old, white (47.1%), male (70%), US citizens (93%), with little or no prior criminal history living in California or Florida, and they serve an average jail time sentence for tax evasion of 16 months.

-Amazingly, the doctor signed his name to the comment (and I was easily able to determine where he practiced and note he has had some other run ins with the law and his medical board).
+Amazingly, the doctor signed his name to the comment (and I easily determined where he practiced and noted that he has had some other run-ins with the law and his medical board).
 Aside from jail time, just filing a return based on a frivolous tax argument is punishable by a fine of $5,000.
 And it's not just returns according to the IRS ‘Dirty Dozen' scams list:

 The IRS List of Frivolous Tax Arguments